9 Facts About VA Home Loans Veterans Do Not know

 - Only unmarried spouses of fallen veterans killed whole serving can qualify for VA entitlements to purchase and/or refinance homes

 - The upfront VA Funding Fee is waived for eligible spouses

-- Offering this benefit is a way of our government’s gratefulness for our fallen members of our military services
+Offering this benefit is a way of our government’s gratefulness for the fallen members of our military services.

 Not All Lenders Have Same VA Requirements

 Private lenders originate and fund VA Home Loans.